Editor’s Note: This story won 2nd place for the Chandler Award for Student Religion Reporter of the Year

 “We hope for Southern Sudan to be a democratic country.
 We are hoping for a peaceful transition from being a fighting party to become a political party whereby you can provide services to people.
 Roads and schools, hospitals, things like that and I hope there should be no more war within Southern Sudan,” Malual said.

 Malual Deng Duot is a Lost Boy of Sudan who was forced to leave his home country in 1991 at the age of 9 because of a civil war that tore Sudan apart.
 This is an interview with Malual and a woman named Barbara Di Lucia who took in two Lost Boys and raised them as her own.
-This piece was produced and edited by Danielle Alio
+This video was produced and edited by Danielle Alio